oisinmulvihill/evasion-messenger/README.rst

 Evasion Frames
 ~~~~~~~~~~~~~~

-This is a single ZMQ message which has a particular format.
+This is a single message string which has a particular format.
 The format is
 defined as::

-"<message type> <payload>"
+"<message type> <process_uuid> <contents>"

+The <message type> is a string used to give meaning to what <contents> is for.
+The <process_uuid> is the id of the originating endpoint

 Further message types may format the payload.
 The following message types
 exist::